luphoria/graim/README.md

 You can join the graim [Matrix space](https://matrix.to/#/#graim:matrix.org) as well as the [Discord server](https://discord.gg/MV7fDb4AKy). *the main matrix room is @ [#graim-general:matrix.org](https://matrix.to/#/#graim-general:matrix.org)

 ## ⚠️ WARNING ⚠️
-graim is VERY early in beta at the moment. it is unstable and not feature-complete.
+graim is VERY early in beta at the moment. it is unstable.

 DO NOT use graim unless you intend to help with development.
 If you need a solution like graim, I advise you join our Discord or Matrix for updates to when graim IS ready for real-world usage!